jrotheneder/Notifier/README.md

 "](https://core.telegram.org/bots/tutorial#obtain-your-bot-token)), and
 `allowed_users.txt`, containing linewise the telegram handles of allowed users.
-* The first user listed in `allowed_users.txt` can issue the command `/shutdown` to the bot which exits graciously and ensures that tracked items are stored persistently.
+* The first user listed in `allowed_users.txt` can issue the command `/shutdown` to the bot which terminates the bot graciously and ensures that tracked items are stored persistently.
 * For usage instructions, call `/help` from the bot.

 [^1]:Some sites (e.g. Uniqlo) require the Selenium framework, for which the